 Board of Directors

-Board President, Tim Talty, spent 22 years as an educator at Lorna Byrne Middle School, where he taught earth, life, and physical science along with elective courses such as drama, leadership, video production, computer technology, yearbook and physical education.
-In addition to classroom instruction Tim has also co-coordinated the SMILE Club (Science and Math Investigative Learning Experiences) for 11 years.
-The SMILE Club supports student interest in the areas of science and math with team-based, hands-on engineering challenges.
-The program is sponsored by Oregon State University.
-Tim’s educational background includes a bachelor’s of science degree in biology from Denison University in Granville, OH (1987), a year of graduate coursework in microbiology at Glasgow University in Glasgow, Scotland (1987-88), and a master’s degree in education from University of Oregon in Eugene, OR (1999).
+Board President, Tim Talty, spent 22 years as an educator at Lorna Byrne Middle School, where he taught earth, life, and physical science.
+He retired in 2019 and is now pursuing his next dream of opening a brewery in Takilma and a historic themed pub in Kerby, OR.
+Tim’s educational background includes a Bachelor’s of Science Degree in Biology from Denison University (1987), a year of graduate coursework in microbiology at Glasgow University in Glasgow, Scotland (1987-88), and a Master’s Degree in Education from University of Oregon (1999).
 A desire to earn a more rounded education and explore the world led Tim to a Rotary Foundation Scholarship for International Study in 1988.
 During that time he served as an “ambassador of goodwill” in which he gave presentations to Rotary Clubs around Scotland and attended Glasgow University.
 In 2002, Tim earned an “Asset Builder Award” from The Josephine County Commission on Children and Families.
-Tim’s passions include craft brewing and alternative energy.
-Aside from fulfilling his role as SLC President, he is currently opening up a microbrewery in Kerby, OR!
+Tim is passionate about alternative energy and plans on utilizing solar energy and biofuels in the production of his brews.

 Vice President, Robert Earl Snodgrass III Security Crew Leader 20 years-Oregon Country Fair, Second Generation Glassblower and Business Manager/Owner, Organic Farmer, Universal Life Church Minister.
 Living in the Illinois Valley for more